top of page

 It was summer holiday that we visited.
 So our kids' home were not held in the facility.
 So we visited children's homes (if we can call so).
 It was a heartbraking experience for us to see such a difficult condition children and their caretaker were living!
 I felt an urgency and importance of our ministry for these children.

 Teachers and supporters, both discussed what should be done to help each children.
 We also discussed about the way the Mongolian team plan to be independent in near future.
 There were at times very critical comment on the products for Japanese trading.
-Pastor Namslai was willing to pursue higher quality for better trading with Korea and japan.
+Pastor Namslai was willing to pursue higher quality for better trading with Korea and Japan.

 I was very blessed to see dedicated, full of wisdom and humility among the members from Mongolia and Japan!